 Why should you get the Business Platinum Card from American Express?

-All in all, the credits and perks of the Amex Business Platinum are more tailored to small business owners, as you’d expect.
-You won’t get quite as many lifestyle benefits, but you’ll pay a lower annual fee and enjoy business-critical perks like employee card management.
+The most recent update to this card added $830 in additional yearly value but the annual fee will only increase by $100 next year.
+With the additional credits, the card brings enough value to more than justify the cost.
+The credits and perks of the Amex Business Platinum are more tailored to small business owners, as you’d expect, and you won’t get quite as many lifestyle benefits as the consumer version of the card, but for the same annual fee, you’ll enjoy business-critical perks like employee card management.

 As mentioned, redemption options are similar to the Amex Platinum.
 You’ll earn Membership Rewards points, which can be redeemed for merchandise, gift cards, statement credits, travel and rental cars booked through AmexTravel.com or transfers to Amex airline and hotel partners.